 Address: 875 N Michigan Ave, 94th Floor, Chicago, IL 60611

-Watch jets soar past the windows from 1,000 feet in the sky.
-Located on the 94th floor of the former John Hancock Center, 360 CHICAGO offers unmatched panoramic views of Lake Michigan, the skyline and the Air & Water Show from above.
-While you’re there, be sure to grab a cocktail from CloudBar!
+Catch the jets soaring past our windows from 1,000 feet above the city.
+Perched on the 94th floor of the former John Hancock Center, 360 CHICAGO gives you front-row views of Lake Michigan, the skyline, and the Air & Water Show like nowhere else.
+Don’t forget to stop by CloudBar for a limited-time Air & Water Show cocktail crafted just for the occasion.

 Address: 1600 N Lake Shore Dr, Chicago, IL 60613